cnheider/warg/README.md

 ## Only for use with Python 3.6+

 This package is a selection of generalised small utility classes for many use-cases in any python project, a brief description of each follow.
 No external dependencies, #pure-python.
+Warg is strictly only using standard library functionality, hopefully forever..

 - A class for easing return of multiple values, implicit handling of args and kwargs and more.
 Neat access options to the underlying \_\_dict\_\_ of the class instance, supporting almost any variation that comes to mind.